mcuringa/think-js/maps.md

 Maps provide very fast lookup by keys by implementing a technique called hashing, which allows us to access a value very quickly.
-By contrast, the array of arrays implementation above is slow.
+By contrast, the "array of arrays" implementation above is slow.
 If we wanted to find a value associated with a key, we would have to iterate over every element, checking the 0th element.
 What if the key wasn't even in the list?
 We would have to get to the end of it to